Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 • Sleeping more than usual

-If the shift is abrupt, consult a veterinarian or veterinary behaviorist to rule out pain, stress, or cognitive issues.
+If the shift is abrupt, consult a veterinarian or veterinary behaviourist to rule out pain, stress, or cognitive issues.

 Should You Allow It?